Repulserator/Data-Science-Journey/Spotify Trend Analysis/README.md

 The most predictive signals of hit potential proved to be a mix of higher energy, danceability, loudness and lower acousticness.
 Positive allure of uptempo, lively songs is heightened within the context of social listening platforms like Spotify and Instagram.
 I also found danceability and energy levels rising progressively over the past decade - which makes perfect sense.

-### Future
-In ongoing analysis i want identify seasonal patterns or rising kinds of songs, mainly for a prediction basis

 ## Conclusion
-Time series analysis provides valuable insights into song popularity and how it evolves on Spotify.
+Time series analysis provides valuable insights into song popularity and how it evolves on Spotify. \
 This can help guide music production, marketing and recommendations.

 ## Conclusion